Analysis: Trump’s years of violent rhetoric align with Cassidy Hutchinson’s testimony

 Trump on Booting Protesters From Rally: 'I Love This'March 10, 201603:08

-rump denied these incidents in a series of statements.
-But lending credibility to her testimony, almost everything she described had an obvious corresponding moment in Trump’s career..A
+Trump denied these incidents in a series of statements.
+But lending credibility to her testimony, almost everything she described had an obvious corresponding moment in Trump’s career.

 - He talked about illegally ordering torture and committing unspeakable war crimes before screaming crowds.